vindication09/Data-Science-Mathematics/README.md

 * If you are unable to complete math questions on the self diagnostic math test, you will stat with the Algebra lesson I have prepared.

+* As additional reference, if you do not have access to BigQuery, there are open source playforms you can use.
+Here is the information for how to install mySQL https://towardsdatascience.com/learning-sql-the-hard-way-4173f11b26f1

 ## Materials